douglasgreen/pagemaker/README.md

 Web applications are fundamentally a collection of web pages.
 A well-structured web page is a product of a thoughtful and logical design approach.
 This includes:
 * Hierarchical design: Top-level page containers, intermediate-level widgets, and small-scale widget features.
 * Modular architecture: Divide the application into independent widgets, each encapsulating its own CSS, JS, and HTML templates.
+* Information hiding: The style of top-level CSS and JS selectors hides information about their internal organization and presents a smaller API.
 * Plug-in architecture: Widgets operate independently, allowing their errors to be identified and handled separately.
 * Unambiguous file organization: Each widget is represented by its distinct set of CSS, JS, and HTML template files.